 - Targets pharmaceutical industry practitioners and regulatory staff by addressing industry specific challenges

-- Contains insights from pharmaceutical regulators whose attitudes will shape how multivariate analysis (MVA) is used in years to come
+- Contains information on the current regulatory framework which will shape how multivariate analysis (MVA) is used in years to come

 R&D and manufacturing technical staff in the pharmaceutical industry, pharmaceutical managers, academics in pharmaceutical science, postgraduate students in pharmaceutical science, regulators, MVA professionals joining the pharmaceutical industry